freddiewrites/freddiewrites.github.io/about.markdown

 ### Awards

-I’ve been fortunate enough to get involved in a few award-winning projects over the years.
-Here are a few of the big wins:

 {:.cv-list}
 * {:.cv-item} *2017* HEIST Awards — Best Use of Innovation
 * {:.cv-item} *2016* Brand Impact Awards — Education